Takab

 Takab (تكاب) (Note: Also romanized as Takāb and Tekab; also known as Takan Tepe; تیکانتپه; تیکاب, romanized as Tîkab) is a city in the Central District of Takab County, West Azerbaijan province, Iran, serving as capital of both the county and the district.

-The famous historical complex Takht-e Soleyman is situated to the North-East of the city.
-Takht-e-Soleyman was one of Takab's oldest Zoroastrian fire temples during the Sassanid Dynasty and had the name Azargoshnasp.
-The Karaftu Cave is also situated in Takab near Saqqez.
+The famous historical complex Takht-e Soleymān is situated to the North-East of the city.
+Takht-e-Soleyman was one of Takab's oldest Zoroastrian fire temples during the Sasanian era and had the name Azargoshnasp.
+The Karaftu Caves are also situated in Takab near Saqqez.

 Etymology

 Shiz is the ancient name used during Persian Empire for Takab.
-Takab means one narrow water way in Persian language.
+Takab means one narrow water way in the Persian language.
 Tak means one or alone and Ab means water.
 Takab was originally known as Tikan Təpə by its native Turkic Afshar people until 1941 when Iran's Academy of Persian Language and Literature officially changed it to Takab.
 Afshar people are one of the Oghuz Turkic peoples.
 These originally nomadic Oghuz tribes moved from Central Asia and initially settled in Iranian Azerbaijan, Azerbaijan republic, and Eastern Turkey.
 Later some of them were relocated by the Safavids to Khorasan and Mazandaran.